Unsuitable-Terrain/gittris-gaming/WINE Prefixes.md

 ...it would run the wine configuration panel in that prefix using the system WINE.

 <div id='whatiswinetricks' />

-## *What is winetricks?*
+## *What is winetricks and how do I use it with WINE?*

-Winetricks is a scripting tool that allows you to install common features into WINE prefixes without much hassle.
-Because it is a script, it can be used to customise or build prefixes with ease.
+Winetricks is a scripting tool that allows you to install common Windows support features into WINE prefixes without much hassle.
+Because it is a script, it can be used to customise or build your prefixes.

-It has a UI, so all you need to do is set WINEPREFIX, then run winetricks.
+Winetricks has a UI, and all it needs is a WINEPREFIX, then run it.
-Select the prefix, and then one of the common options that allow you to install things or change your prefix.
+Select a prefix, and in the next panel, the common options allow you to install things, or change your prefix.

-For example, to manually install .NET4.8 in a WINEPREFIX you'd need to download and install it.
-Winetricks has that and many other options available at the click of a button for you, and a lot more besides.
+Winetricks has many options available at the click of a button for you, and a lot more besides.
 Here's a short list of common things: -
-- dotNet 4+
+- DotNet 4+
-- DXVK for gaming
+- DXVK (for gaming support)
 - VisualC Runtimes
 - DLL workarounds